Delhi HC rejects plea against absolute firecracker ban | Law-Order

 - India

-Noting the pendency of issues related to firecrackers before the Supreme Court, the Delhi High Court on Thursday refused to entertain a petition challenging Delhi Pollution Control Committee's complete ban on sale and use of all kinds of firecrackers.
+Noting pendency of issues related to firecrackers before the Supreme Court, the Delhi High Court on Thursday refused to entertain a petition challenging the Delhi Pollution Control Committee's complete ban on sale and use of firecrackers, including those classified green.

 The court, however, said the petitioners were free to initiate appropriate proceedings under the law to seek redressal of their grievances.

-Green cracker merchants Shiva Fireworks and Jai Mata Stores had approached the high court last month, assailing the ban imposed by the Delhi Pollution Control Committee (DPCC) on the sale and use of all kinds of firecrackers in the city during the upcoming months.
+The owners of Shiva Fireworks and Jai Mata Stores had approached the high court last month, assailing the ban imposed by the Delhi Pollution Control Committee (DPCC) on the sale and use of all kinds of firecrackers, including green crackers, in the city during the coming months.

+On Thursday, the counsel for the petitioner said that the recent petition filed before the Supreme Court only ''makes a mention of the ban'' and does not challenge it and was a ''general type of petition''.
+Observing that the plea before the top court refers to the ban, Justice Varma said, ''We will not be inclined to entertain this writ petition.
+It won't be appropriate for us to entertain the challenge here.'' ''If you want to intervene in that petition, we can grant you that liberty,'' the court told the petitioner's counsel.
 The petitioners had emphasised in their plea that the ''last-minute ban'' imposed by the DPCC on September 14 was arbitrary and illegal, and adversely affects their livelihood.

+According to the petitioners, the absolute ban by the DPCC was in contravention of the orders of the Supreme Court and the National Green Tribunal (NGT), which never provided for such a blanket prohibition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)